Born: United States of America

 Primarily active in: United States of America

-He became supervisor of rotary wing aerodynamics at UARL before joining Sikorsky in 1962 as supervisor of Aerodynamics.
-At Sikorsky, he has held positions of Chief of Systems Engineering, Engineering Manager of the Advanced Blade Concept (ABC), Chief and then Director of Technical Engineering before assignment as Engineering Director for the RAH-66 Comanche.
+Jenney began his 40-year rotorcraft career by joining the Rotary Wing Aerodynamics Group at United Aircraft Research Laboratories (UARL — today’s United Technologies Research Center, UTRC) in 1953.
+Jenney became the supervisor of rotary-wing aerodynamics at UARL before joining Sikorsky in 1962 as the supervisor of aerodynamics.
+At Sikorsky, he held positions of Chief of Systems Engineering, Engineering Manager of the Advanced Blade Concept (ABC) and Director of Technical Engineering, before his final assignment as Engineering Director for the RAH-66 Comanche.

 Jenney retired from Sikorsky in 1993 as the Director of Technical Engineering and during his retirement celebration was referred to as the “father of the Black Hawk helicopter” due to his work designing new airfoils, vibration dampening and the revolutionary canted tail rotor, which were all incorporated into the Black Hawk’s design.